NSERC-SSHRC-CRSNG-CRSH/ResearchPortal-Web/README.md

 # Research Portal Web

-This is the project for next Research Portal Web interface.
-It is built using the xRM Portals Community Edition project.
+This is a Proof of Concept to investigate developing a Portal for Dynamics 365 built using the xRM Portals Community Edition project.

 ## Objectives